HookedBehemoth/ShareNX/README.md

 # screen-nx
-upload screenshots directly from your switch
+Upload screenshots directly to Lewd.pics from your switch